mathemagica/mathemagica.github.io/README.md

 ### I'm a tech vendor, and I want advice on breaking into the political organizing market

 My advice for you:
-- **Don't lead your product pitches with an assumption of technical ignorance.** Most organizers have built elaborate and sometimes massively scaled workflows out of very basic tools, and have a keen sense of how built the right things at the right times, and how to scale.
+- **Don't lead your product pitches with an assumption of technical ignorance.** Most organizers have built elaborate and sometimes massively scaled workflows out of very basic tools, and have a keen sense of how built the right things at the right times, and how to manage crazy-complicated logistics.
 I'd describe them as "people who can build spaceships out of excel spreadsheets."
 - **Don't lead your product pitches with pity**, or a savior complex.
 Yes, you're probably rich because you're in the tech industry, and yes most organizers are probably broke.
 This doesn't mean that the poor organizers need to be saved by you, it means that even though they probably have as much or more education and relevant experience than you, they chose to do values-aligned work vs get rich.
 They don't need to be saved with your tools or ideas, you need to prove you are values-aligned enough to earn their attention.
 - **Lead your product pitches with specifics**: tell your audience about specific workflows your system unlocks and give specific arguments for what value you're going to add.
-It's less likely organizers will hire you for the consulting-style work of doing the thinking for them and helping them figure out what problems to solve, and more likely they'll pay for a tool you've built that automates workflows they are currently doing manually.
+It's less likely organizers will hire you for the consulting-style work of doing the thinking for them, and more likely they'll pay for a tool you've built that automates workflows they are currently doing manually.
 - **Be extremely careful about data privacy.** Nothing will get you a closed door faster than "Can you just hand over your email list?"
 Keeping member data private and only sharing it with explicit consent is not just a value, it's a key part of an organization's health: member trust = member engagement.

 ### Represent All Women in Tech